seregazhuk/seregazhuk.github.io_old/_posts/2016-05-21-laravel-multi-auth.md

 {% endhighlight %}

-And And it's done!
-As you have seen it's much easier that it was in Laravel 5.1, were we had to write too musch code, to implement the same things.
+And it's done!
+As you have seen it's much easier that it was in Laravel 5.1, were we had to write too much code, to implement the same things.